sharkweek/brokkr/README.md

-# `brokkr` - A Mechanical Engineering Toolbox
+# `brokkr`

-This repo provides a collection of tools for mechanical engineering analysis.
+This repo provides a collection of Python tools for mechanical/structural engineering analysis.

 TODO
  * [ ] fix module structure and importing errors